 Dr Jasbinder Nijar, Trustee at The Monitoring Group

-Jasbinder Nijar is a lecturer in social sciences at Brunel University, London.
-He has a PhD in Sociology from the university.
+Jasbinder Nijjar teaches at Birkbeck, University of London.
+He has a PhD in Sociology from Brunel university.

 Jasbinder has a broad interest in state racism, violence and social justice.
 He is a member of the council of management for the Institute of Race Relations and has written articles for academic and activist journals including Race & Class, Social Justice and Popular Communication.
 Jasbinder is involved in grassroots anti-racism activism in Southall, west London.
 He is a member of the Southall Resists Forum, and worked on the Southall Resists 40 project - a community-led initiative that organised a series of events in the area to mark the fortieth anniversary of the police killing of anti-fascist campaigner, Blair Peach.